dnth/dnth.github.io/content/blog/i_made_it_github_trending/index.md

 ### The Road to Trending

-Firstly, I don't think that starting a project with the goal of getting it trending is a good idea.
-The goal should be much bigger than that.
-And getting trending is just a bonus.
+Firstly, building a project with the goal of getting it trending is NOT a good starting point.
+Anchoring your project on an extrinsic reward (getting trending) will not make you happier in the long run and you'll likely to give up when things are not going well.

-Plus, putting an expectation on be on trending makes you more likely to get disappointed when it doesn't happen.

-Start with a goal to solve a pain point.
+Instead, I recommend starting with a goal that is much bigger than getting trending.
+Start with a goal to solve a problem, learn something, or build something that you're passionate about.
+This will push you to work on your project for a longer without getting discouraged.

+For me, I started with the goal to make it easier for new developers to get started with computer vision.

 #### Solving a Pain Point
 The first step to getting your project trending is to solve a pain point.
 This is not something that you'll know until you've been working in the field for a while.